NiJen/dotfiler/README.md

 In this example, first environment, let's call it `base`, will contain file `base/.zsh/generic`.
 Second environment, called `atwork`, will have `atwork/.zsh/secret-settings`.
 Both of them, off cause could include other files, not only zsh configs.
 And most importantly, these environment now could be stored separately and installed to each machine separately.
 What does it meean?
 Right!
 Now, you could share you generic everyday configs on the GitHub, but keep daily-job's configs in a dry-n-safe-secret-private-repository.

-There is a way to add new environments using `dot add <url> <url>...`.
-Probably the process of adding environments on a fresh machine will be even more improved, when I introduce a concept of the meta-environments, which will make it possible to make one env depends on few another and to pull them during `dot add` procedure.
+There is a way to add new environments using `dotfiler add <url> <url>...`.
+Probably the process of adding environments on a fresh machine will be even more improved, when I introduce a concept of the meta-environments, which will make it possible to make one env depends on few another and to pull them during `dotfiler add` procedure.

 Get involved
 ------------